guillaumemoreau/db-course/06_sql.md

 - `attribute IS NULL` tests whether `attribute` does not have a value
   - converse: `attribute IS NOT NULL`
-  - beware of using null in composed conditions
+- Beware of using `NULL` in composed conditions

 ### IN